syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Customizing-AutoComplete.md

 {% endtabs %}

-### Changing suggestion box corner radius
+### Changing the corner radius of suggestion box

 The `DropDownCornerRadius` property is used to modify the corner radius of suggestion box.
-The following code example demonstrates how to change the suggestion box corner radius.
+The following code example demonstrates how to change the corner radius of  suggestion box.

 {% tabs %}